 If you become disabled such that you cannot work for a minimum of 12 months, you may be eligible for Social Security Disability Insurance or Supplemental Security Income.
 The Social Security Administration administers these programs.
 If you are able to obtain SSDI payments, they will be based on how much you paid in FICA taxes while at a job.
 However, they can vary depending on such factors as whether you are single or married.
 Many people who are eligible to receive SSDI benefits are initially denied, so you should not be discouraged if you receive a denial of your initial claim.
 If you believe that you have been unfairly denied, you have 60 days from the date of the denial letter to appeal.Consult an Experienced Personal Injury or Workers’ Compensation Lawyer

 In addition to being painful, it can be stressful and expensive to suffer serious injuries in an accident.
 Most people do not have enough saved up in case they need to obtain emergency care, surgical care, or hospital attention for injuries.
 Expenses for catastrophic injuries may go beyond physician and hospital bills and may include medical equipment, therapy, rehabilitation, alterations to your home, and even nursing care.
 If you were injured on the job or in an accident caused by someone else, you may be able to recover damages or benefits, or both.
-Michael O. Smith represents clients throughout Massachusetts.
+Attorney Smith and his team of attorneys represent clients throughout Massachusetts.
 Call him at 617-262-0060 or use our online form to set up an appointment with a workers’ compensation attorney in the Boston area or discuss a personal injury or Social Security Disability claim.